Michaelgens/Binance-Arbitrage-Script/README.md

 ## 📄 License
 This project is licensed under the MIT License.

+## 📈 Future Updates
+This project is can be updated to include more features.
+There C++ version of this script will be uploaded soon.

 ## 🤝 Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.